 Lyme Fundamentals Course

-The ILADS Lyme Fundamentals courses are full-day seminars that provide in-depth examination of the basic science, clinical experience, and trial evidence pertaining to the diagnosis and treatment of patients infected with Lyme and other tick-borne diseases.
-The courses are offered in conjunction with our US and European annual scientific conferences, as well as periodically throughout the year.
+The ILADS Lyme Fundamentals course provides an in-depth examination of the basic science, clinical experience, and trial evidence pertaining to the diagnosis and treatment of patients infected with Lyme and other tick-borne diseases.
+The course is currently only available at our U.S. and European conferences.
+The next scheduled offering will be in October 2021 at the ILADS Annual Scientific Conference in Orlando.

 Completion of a Fundamentals course is a prerequisite to participating in the ILADEF physician training program.